Lolita (1962 film): Plot

-In a remote mansion, Clare Quilty, drunk and incoherent, plays Frédéric Chopin's Polonaise in A major, Op.
-40, No. 1 on the piano before being shot to death by Humbert "Hum" Humbert, a middle-aged British professor of French literature.

-Four years earlier, Humbert arrives in Ramsdale, New Hampshire, intending to spend the summer before his professorship begins at Beardsley College, Ohio.
-He searches for a room to rent, and Charlotte Haze, a cloying, sexually frustrated widow, invites him to stay at her house.
-He declines until seeing her 14-year-old daughter, Dolores, affectionately nicknamed "Lolita", with whom he becomes infatuated.
+Humbert Humbert, a middle-aged British professor of French literature, arrives in Ramsdale, New Hampshire, intending to spend the summer before his professorship begins at Beardsley College, Ohio.
+He searches for a room to rent, and Charlotte Haze, a sexually frustrated widow, invites him to stay at her house.
+After declining, he sees her young daughter, Dolores, affectionately nicknamed "Lolita".

-To be close to Lolita, Humbert accepts Charlotte's offer and becomes a lodger in the Haze household.
-However, Charlotte wants all of Humbert's time for herself and tells him that she will be sending Lolita to an all-girl sleepaway camp for the summer.
-After the Hazes depart for camp, the maid gives Humbert a letter from Charlotte, confessing her love for him and demanding he vacate at once unless he feels the same way.
+Infatuated with Dolores, Humbert accepts Charlotte's offer and becomes a lodger in the Haze household.
+However, Charlotte wants all of Humbert's time for herself and plans to send Dolores to an all-girl sleepaway camp for the summer.
+After the Hazes depart for camp, the maid gives Humbert a letter from Charlotte, confessing her love for him and demanding that he vacate at once unless he feels the same way.
 The letter says that if Humbert is still in the house when she returns, Charlotte will know her love is requited, and he must marry her.
-Though he roars with laughter while reading the sadly heartfelt yet characteristically overblown letter, Humbert marries Charlotte.
+Despite laughing while reading the letter, Humbert marries Charlotte.

-Things turn sour for the couple in the absence of the child: glum Humbert becomes more withdrawn, and Charlotte grows increasingly unfulfilled and upset.
-Charlotte discovers Humbert's diary entries detailing his passion for Lolita and describing Charlotte as "obnoxious" and "brainless".
-In an outburst, she runs outside, but is hit by a car and dies.
+In Lolita's absence, Humbert becomes more withdrawn, and Charlotte grows increasingly unfulfilled and upset.
+Charlotte discovers Humbert's diary entries detailing his passion for Dolores and describing Charlotte as "obnoxious" and "brainless."
+Distraught, she runs outside, but is hit by a car and dies.

-Humbert arrives to pick up Lolita from camp; she does not yet know her mother is dead.
+Humbert arrives to pick up Dolores from camp; she does not yet know that her mother has died.
 They stay the night in a hotel that is handling an overflow influx of police officers attending a convention.
-One of the guests, a pushy, abrasive stranger, insinuates himself upon Humbert and keeps steering the conversation to his "beautiful little daughter", who is asleep upstairs.
-The stranger implies that he too is a policeman and repeats, too often, that he thinks Humbert is "normal".
-Humbert escapes the man's advances, and, the next morning, Humbert and Lolita play a "game" she learned at camp, and it is implied that they have a sexual encounter.
-The next day, Humbert confesses to Lolita that her mother is not sick in a hospital, as he had previously told her, but dead.
+One of the guests insinuates himself upon Humbert and keeps steering the conversation to his "beautiful little daughter", who is asleep upstairs.
+The stranger implies that he too is a policeman and repeats that he thinks Humbert is "normal."
+Humbert escapes the man's advances.
+The next morning, Humbert and Dolores play a "game" she learned at camp, and it is implied that they have a sexual encounter.
+The next day, Humbert confesses to Dolores that Charlotte is not sick in a hospital, as he had previously said, but dead.
 Grief-stricken, she stays with Humbert.
-The two then commence a trip cross country, traveling from hotel to motel.
+The two commence a trip cross country, traveling from hotel to motel.
 In public, they act as father and daughter.